Samarians/pdsnd_github/README.md

 I would like to give thanks to Udacity instructors and mentors for guiding me through this project.

 ### Update Note
-Dear my next mentor!
-I have submitted project and got feedback that my commit message style is not followed Udacity guide completely.
-So I will make a few changes to meet the specifications.
-I will make one commit message in each branch to README file only, then merge the branch again.
-The first one is this update note and I will commit it to master branch.

 The second one will be committed in documentation branch.